The Ultimate QR Code Guide: Everything You Need to Know

 4. Be Cautious in Public: Legitimate businesses rarely use printed QR code stickers

-5. Keep Software Updated: Ensure your phone and scanning app are running the latest security updates
+5. Keep Software Updated: Make sure your phone and scanning app are running the latest security updates

 6. Use Built-in Scanners: Modern smartphones have QR readers built into the camera app with security features